MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/contract/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 Every security check must implement the `com.ibm.mfp.server.security.external.SecurityCheck` interface (the security-check interface).
-This interface constitutes the basic contract between the security check and the MobileFirst security framework.
+This interface constitutes the basic contract between the security check and the {{ site.data.keys.product_adj }} security framework.
 The security-check implementation must fulfill the following requirements:

 * **Functions**: the security check must provide the client-`authorization` and `introspection` functions.
 * **State management**: the security check must manage its state, including creation, disposal, and current-state management.